 In order to return from continuous FMLA for your own serious health condition, you must provide a written return to work release to your supervisor.
 If you do not provide this, your department will send you home and you will remain on leave until you obtain it.
 If your return to work release includes work limitations or restrictions, you must provide it to your supervisor in advance of your return.
 Medically related work limitations or restrictions will be reviewed, in advance of your return to work, with Human Resources.
 If appropriate, HR will also involve the ADA Coordinator in the review.
 If your department, in consultation with HR and the ADA Coordinator, determines that they cannot adjust your work duties or provide a reasonable accommodation, you will be notified by your supervisor, or, when appropriate, the ADA Coordinator, and you must remain on leave for the duration of your limitations or until your FMLA exhausts, whichever is earliest.
 When you return from FMLA, you or your department must tell HRS-Leave Management you have returned so any unused hours can be returned.

-Once accrued and available leave is exhausted, you will be placed on Leave Without Pay for the remainder of the 12 or 26 weeks of FMLA.
+Once accrued and available paid time off is exhausted, you will be placed on Leave Without Pay for the remainder of the 12 or 26 weeks of FMLA.
 The university will pay your individual premium sharing while you are on FMLA.
 Premium sharing is the amount of money that the university and the state contribute to your individual insurance coverage.
 However, you will be responsible for paying the additional insurance costs that you normally have deducted from your paychecks (i.e., dependent coverage, long-term disability insurance, etc.).

 - The manager is informed by an employee that he/she needs FMLA;